tnichols217/notes/APBiology/3/Notes/Activities/Enzyme Inquiry.md

 22. The active site is deformed
 23. Enzymes get denatured when out of its operating temperature/pH
 24. deform or die
-25. Interactions between the R-
+25. Interactions between the R-groups of the amino acids no longer conform to its correct shape.
+This leads the protein structure to change completely
 26.